On 28 February 2026, this home achieved something remarkable.

 Solar generation exceeded the home's demand.

-Instead of powering the house alone, the solar array began recharging the batteries.
+At that moment, instead of powering the house alone, the solar array began recharging the batteries.

-Late Morning: Rebuilding the reserve
+Late Morning: Recharging the battery

 Between 09:00 and 12:00, solar production surged.